kenneth-man/CPP_Udemy/notes/Classes_And_Objects_Notes.md

 ## Using `const` with Classes
 ![](./img/const_with_classes.png)

-### We have to declare class methods as `const` (using `const` modifier after method declaration) to tell the compiler that they are allowed to be called from a `const` object (even if the method doesn't modify the object)
+### We have to declare class methods as `const` (using `const` after the method declaration) to tell the compiler that they are allowed to be called from a `const` object (even if the method doesn't modify the object)
 ![](./img/const_with_classes_2.png)

 <br>